apache/libcloud/docs/faq.rst

 through a base API.

-Libcloud solves this problem and allows user to access provider specific functionality through so called extension methods.
-Extension methods are all the methods which are prefixed with the ``ex_``.
+Libcloud solves this problem and allows user to access provider specific functionality through a so called extension methods and arguments.
+Extension methods and arguments are all the methods and arguments which are prefixed with ``ex_``.

 Extension methods are there for your convenience, but you should be careful when you use them because they make switching or working with multiple